Analysis | In five states, more early votes have been cast than Trump received in 2016

 In 10 states, we are able to compare the current number of early votes cast to the number cast at the same point in the 2016 race (that is, about two weeks before Election Day).
 In each state except Nevada, the number of early votes cast so far is up significantly.

-In Georgia, the current number is about double where the state was two weeks prior to the 2016 election.
+In Georgia, the current number is about double where the state was two weeks before the 2016 election.
 In Wisconsin, 3.3 times as many votes have been cast relative to that point.
 In Ohio, it’s more than four times as many.

 In these 10 states, the early vote is up an average of more than 136 percent relative to the same point in 2016 — more than double, on average.
 The number of votes cast is, on average, about 37 percent of the total votes cast in the last election.